mgreenw/JumboSmash/src/server/docs/conversations/read-message.md

 # Read Message

 Read a message.
-This will update the read receipt for the other user.
+This will update the read receipt for the other user via a socket update.

 **URL** : `/api/conversations/:matchUserId/messages/:messageId`